jappeace/jappeaceApplication/content/back-to-netherlands.md

 Especially considering the company had taken up [Cosmos db](https://azure.microsoft.com/en-us/services/cosmos-db/) which required running windows.
-They were both open source advocates, requiring to run this made them unhappy.
+They were both open source advocates, requiring to run this made them..
+Unhappy.

-I was happy.
+But I was happy.
 For a couple of months.
 Daisee kept hiring people and we grew.
 The more time passed the more responsibility I had to give away, until I was focused upon the one project.